HansonSoftware/haydenhanson.dev/src/projects/code-snippets.md

 title: 'Code Snippets'
 imgUrl: '/images/projects/code-snippets/desktop-multiple-snippets.png'
 completedAt: '2023-06-21'
+orderId: 2
+technologiesUsed: ['React', 'NextJS', 'tRPC', 'MySQL', 'Prisma', Vercel]
-summary: 'Save your code snippets with this markdown note taking app!'
+summary: 'Save your code snippets with this markdown note taking web app!
+You can organize notes into "Topics" and write anything.
+Code syntax highlighting built in.'
 ---

-This is a crud app that I built in order to save quick notes with markdown.
+This is a CRUD (create, read, update, delete) app that I built in order to save quick notes with markdown.

 ## Login Page